gebertdominik/ckad-notes/other/mindmap.md

 - create a `CustomResourceDefinition`
 - create `CustomResource` for a given `CustomResourceDefinition`
 ### Understand authentication, authorization and admission control
+- configure external auth method used by `kube-apiserver`
+- configure authz method used by `kube-apiserver`
 ### Understanding and defining resource requirements, limits and quotas
 - create a `ResourceQuota` for a given namespace
 - define cpu/memory limits for a container in a `Pod`